 We are often asked why we remove trees and scrub from lowland raised bogs.
 The work can be costly, hard-work and seemingly never ending.
 And after all the target species for removal are often native species such as birch and Scots pine.
 So what's the problem??

 The reason is all to do with water.
 Acidic peat bogs only form in areas of high rainfall (which is why Scotland is perfect for them!).
-They need a regular supply of rain to keep them topped up otherwise the top layers of peat begin to dry out.
-Drying is harmful to the natural vegetation layer which is dependent on water-logged conditions and leads to exposure of dry peat to the elements.
-Erosion of the peat then occurs harming the overall integrity of the bog leading to further drying.
+They need a regular supply of rain to keep them topped up otherwise the upper layers of peat begin to dry out.
+Drying is harmful to the natural vegetation layer that depends on water-logged conditions and leads to exposure of dry peat to the elements.
+Erosion of the peat can then occur harming the overall integrity of the bog and leading to further drying.
 A vicious cycle of damage has now begun.

-Scrub growth is a threat in some circumstances, particularly on lowland bogs as almost all of these are small and have been damaged reclamation and drainage for agriculture.
-They are therefore less resilient and even small changes can have long-term lasting effects.
-Scrub threatens by:
+Scrub growth is a threat in some circumstances, particularly on lowland bogs as almost all of these are small and have been damaged by reclamation and drainage for agriculture.
+They are therefore less resilient and even small changes can have lasting effects.
+Scrub threatens lowland bogs by:

 - intercepting and absorbing rainfall which normally would fall directly on the bog